bachorp/lazy-imports/README.md

         LazyModule(
             # Attributes `__file__` and `__path__` (required for importing submodules of this module)
             *as_package(__file__),
-            # An eager attribute
+            # An ordinary (eager) attribute
             ("__version__", __version__),
             # Finds and parses the source of the submodule `_exports` (namely the file `_exports.py`)
             module_source("._exports", __name__),
             # Fully-qualified name of the module (required)
             name=__name__,
-            # Docstring from the top of of the module
+            # Docstring from the top of the module
             doc=__doc__,
         )
     )